Stages of Parkinson’s and Disease Progression

 The stages of Parkinson’s correspond to the severity of movement symptoms and how much a person’s daily activities are affected.
 The most commonly used rating scales are focused on the motor symptoms, but new scales include information on non-motor symptoms (such as cognitive problems or sense of smell).
-The Hoehn and Yahr scale, rates symptoms on a scale of 1 to 5.
+The Hoehn and Yahr scale, rates the stages of Parkinson on a scale of 1 to 5.
 On this scale, depending on a person’s difficulties, 1 and 2 are representing the early-stage, 2 and 3 the mid-stage, and 4 and 5 the advanced-stage in Parkinson’s.

-Another scale commonly used to assess the progression of Parkinson’s is the United Parkinson’s Disease Rating Scale (UPDRS).
+Another scale commonly used to assess the stages of Parkinson’s is the United Parkinson’s Disease Rating Scale (UPDRS).
 It focuses on movement symptoms.
 In addition to these, the UPDRS takes into account cognitive difficulties, ability to carry out daily activities, and treatment complications.

 More information on the rating scales can be found here: